 Instructions

-- Pack steamed rice in ½ of bento box and let it cool.
+- Pack cooked Japanese short-grain rice in half of the bento box and let it cool.

-- Reheat teriyaki chicken meatballs in a frying pan till heated through.
+- Reheat the teriyaki chicken meatballs in a frying pan until heated through.
 Transfer them to a small plate and let them cool.

-- Meanwhile, make ham flower and set aside.
+- Meanwhile, make a ham flower and set aside.

 - Cool down completely before closing the bento box.